tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

 library(googlesheets4)
 ```

-googlesheets4 is already documented through [several articles](https://googlesheets4.tidyverse.org/articles/index.html) and, as always, you can find detailed notes about all changes in the [change log](https://googlesheets4.tidyverse.org/news/index.html).
+Below we give a brief overview of the basic read and write functionality of googlesheets4.
+The website has [several articles](https://googlesheets4.tidyverse.org/articles/index.html) that document more advanced use and special topics, such as auth.
+As always, you can find detailed notes about all changes in the [change log](https://googlesheets4.tidyverse.org/news/index.html).

 ## googlesheets is dead!
 Long live googlesheets4!